A decoder ring for

 How can you make sense of what you find in the database?

-Take action to
+Take action to safeguard

-people & the planet
+people and the planet

 Making informed choices at the grocery store is an important first step.
 But smart shopping alone won’t solve the pesticide problem.